openwpm/OpenWPM/docs/Configuration.md

     `CommandExecutionError` exception.
 Otherwise the default is set to 2 x the number of browsers plus 10.
 The failure counter is reset at the end of each successfully completed command sequence.
+  * For non-blocking command sequences that cause the number of failures to exceed `failure_limit` the `CommandExecutionError` is raised when attempting to execute the next command sequence.
 * `testing`
   * A platform wide flag that can be used to only run certain functionality while testing.
 For example, the Javascript instrumentation